changecourse/lockbox-extension/docs/metrics.md

 See the Events section for specific examples of event registration and recording.

-## Metrics Overview

-(this section may redundant with analysis section)
-For alpha, we'd like to (ideally) like to be able to track the following general categories of things:

-- The setup flow, so we can know at what points (if any) people quit the flow before finishing it
-- Top-level interactions centered around use of the Lockbox toolbar icon.
-This includes interactions within the initial doorhanger that is displayed when the user clicks the icon.
-- Interactions with the list of the user's Lockbox items (credentials)
-- Interactions with the add / modify dialogs used to enter / edit item information
-- Changes to the datastore that actually contains the user's items, in addition to user actions that lead to those changes
-- When the user submits feedback about Lockbox
-- Usage of the copy and reveal functions for stored Lockbox items.

-Each of these are described below within their own Events subsection.

 ## Non-Event Metrics

 These are the metrics we plan to collect regarding the state of user datastores.
-Note that we won't be able to record these directly for alpha.
-We will have to infer them from the event data.

-- `n_items` The number of credentials that exist in the user's datastore.
+- `n_items` Scalar; The number of credentials that exist in the user's datastore.
 Integer

-- `n_notes` The number of items for which the user has manually entered custom notes for.
+- `n_notes` Scalar; The number of items for which the user has manually entered custom notes for.
 Integer

-- `timestamp_last` The timestamp of the last edit the user made to the datastore.
+- `timestamp_last` Scalar; The timestamp of the last edit the user made to the datastore.
 Does not necessarily correspond to the last time they opened the CRUD editor.

-- `n_uses` The number of times a user copied or auto-filled a Lockbox item.
+- `n_uses` Scalar; The number of times a user copied or auto-filled a Lockbox item.

 ## List of Events Currently Recorded